krisger/MultilevelNavigationPlugin/readme.md

 <p>
 <pre lang="no-highlight">
 <code>

-//Itialise plugin like under
+//Initialize plugin like under
 	$(function(){
 		$('.navigation').navigation();
 	});

 </code>
 </pre>
 </p>
 <p>
-	Or initialise plugin with passed parameters:
+	Or initialize plugin with passed parameters:
 </p>
 <p>
 <pre lang="no-highlight">
 <code>
 	$(function(){
 		$('.navigation2').navigation({
 			elListItem: "li",
 			//Element used to find child menus
 			elList: "ul",
 			activeClassName: "active",
 			//If you choose not use default slideDown animation you will to style with css
 			animate: true,
 			//By default only one dropdown in same level is opened
 			//You can change to false and it will leave all menu items opened
 			showOnlySelected: true
 		});
 	)};
 </code>
 </pre>
 </p>